soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive faith/statement=I believe in the old Duke's vision of just rule, even in this age of holy war +stats/drive power=5
 +stats/drive truth=4
-+bio/background Veteran warrior and troubadour, Gurney Halleck has served House Atreides since Duke Leto freed him from Harkonnen slavery.
-He survived the fall of Arrakis, years as a smuggler, and fought in Paul's Jihad across the stars.
-Now Warmaster of Atreides forces, he commands armies while remaining loyal to the ideals of the old Duke.
-He carries the scars of Harkonnen torture and the weight of the Jihad's violence.
 +bio/personality Gruff, cynical, but with a deep romantic soul that finds expression in music and poetry.
 Absolutely loyal to House Atreides.
 Quick to violence when needed but haunted by the cost of the Jihad.
 Mentor figure who balances harsh training with genuine care.
 +bio/ambition Serve House Atreides faithfully while preserving some humanity in an age of holy war +bio/appearance A scarred, weathered man in his fifties with an inkvine scar running down his jaw - a memento of Harkonnen torture.
 Despite his rough appearance, his eyes show both intelligence and deep feeling.
 Often carries a baliset and moves with the controlled economy of a master warrior.